lambdaisland/garden-watcher/README.md

 Garden provides a macro, `garden.def/defstylesheet`, that allows you to pass compiler options to `garde.core/css`.
 By adding `:output-to` this allows writing stylesheets that "automatically" create the corresponding CSS files.
+When using garden-reloader you should *not* use `defstylesheet`.

-This compile-to-CSS happens as a side effect of loading the namespace, which makes it impossible to load the namespace without generating the CSS file, or generating the CSS without reloading the namespace.
+With `defstylesheet` the compile-to-CSS happens as a side effect of loading the namespace, which makes it impossible to load the namespace without generating the CSS file, or generating the CSS without reloading the namespace.
 Therefore `garden-reloader` chose a different approach.

-Tag your style vars with a `:garden` metadata key.
-You can use a map to add compiler options, including `:output-to`
+Instead create regular vars, adn tag them with a `:garden` metadata key.
+You can use a map to add compiler options, including `:output-to`.

 ``` clojure
 (def